Author Bio:

 I was, and am, an avid reader but never thought I'd be a writer.

 In second grade, our class was assigned homework that horrified me.
 We were to write a short story.
 Good grief!
 At home that afternoon, I sat at the kitchen table and wailed at my mother.
 "I don't know how to write a story!
 What would I write about?
 How am I supposed to write a story?
 I can't.
 I just can't!"
 My mother sat down beside me and told me a tale about flying pigs.
-Fortunately, inspiration
+Fortunately, inspiration—rather than anything nasty, courtesy of swine in flight—hit me.

 Out on the water with my dad years later, sitting atop the prow of the Cape Islander boat he built, I held on tight as the craft rode the swells.
 It was a glorious day.
 Hot sun beat upon my face, which was cooled by salt spray.
 The wind was in my hair.
 I was fearless and free, at one with the sea and sky.
 Overcome by a feeling of awe, I longed to write poetry about the way I felt.
 Van Morrison said about his song "Into the Mystic", 'I guess the feeling was about being part of the universe.'
 I, however, despaired about not having the know-how to pay justice to such a wondrous emotion.